TopTech126/xwallet/README.md

 We recommend solving the above problem with simple modifications as follows:

-1. On your connection page, display both connection buttons for "MetaMask" and "Rabby Wallet" when the "Ethereum" object is detected.
+1. On your connection page, display both connection buttons for "MetaMask" and "Lux Wallet" when the "Ethereum" object is detected.
 These two buttons basically have the same function.
 Users can click either of them to interact with the "Ethereum" object and perform the connection operation.
 These two buttons are only used to display both brands' logos to help users understand their operation path.
-2. If the "Ethereum" object is not detected, then suggest that users download the extension wallet and provide download links for both "MetaMask" and "Rabby Wallet."
+2. If the "Ethereum" object is not detected, then suggest that users download the extension wallet and provide download links for both "MetaMask" and "Lux Wallet."

 This solution does not involve any changes to your actual business logic and is just simple UI adjustments.
 It does not introduce any uncertainty and is rather low cost.

-You can refer to [debank.com](https://debank.com) for the final display effect.

 ### Potential Issues

-According to the above solution, if a user is using the "Rabby Wallet" and clicks the "connect to MetaMask" button, they will still interact with the "Rabby Wallet" and vice versa, which might be a bit weird.
+According to the above solution, if a user is using the "Lux Wallet" and clicks the "connect to MetaMask" button, they will still interact with the "Lux Wallet" and vice versa, which might be a bit weird.

 However, this issue is a very rare scenario and very unlikely to happen because users are not likely to click and interact with an extension wallet they haven't installed.
 Even if it happens, it's not a real problem from the user's perspective.